|Ensure uptime during peak hours|

-1. Is your business a startup company seeking a CRM system that will enhance your ability to deal with your customers and suppliers as you acquire them?
+1. Is your business a startup company seeking a Cloud CRM Software that will enhance your ability to deal with your customers and suppliers as you acquire them?
 Or, are you already a large business entity that has grown out of an obsolete system of Customer Relations Management and seeking a better CRM solution?
 Or are you somewhere in between?

 2. Is your business rate of change based on business growth, products' expansion?
 Is it increasing or decreasing?
 Adding employees or downsizing?